There are hundreds of blogging tools about. There are graphic design tools, scheduling tools, productivity and time management tools, etc.

-But it can be hard to keep pinning consistently throughout the day if you're not near your computer.
-Plus keeping track of what you have pinned and where can get complicated.
-Here's a guide to help you organise your pinning if you need it.
+But it's hard to keep pinning consistently throughout the day if you're not near your computer.
+Plus, keeping track of what you have pinned and where can get complicated.

-But I have found that using Tailwind is going to make your blog grow faster in most cases.
+But I have found that using Tailwind will make your blog grow faster in most cases.
 Here is an infographic with the typical results for Tailwind members: